A couple kisses during their Iceland elopement

 A couple kissing in front of a glacier in Iceland

-1. Ride Icelandic horses across the rolling meadows and towering mountains of Iceland.
+1. Ride Icelandic horses across Iceland’s rolling meadows and towering mountains.

 2. Rent a Land Rover and go off-roading on Iceland’s awesome maze of 4×4 roads.